Live From EuropeSaturday, July 4

 Divieto social per i minori, non solo Gran Bretagna: il blocco avanza in Europa e nel mondo.
 E lItalia?
 Frena Al G7 di Evian, in Francia, è risuonato forte lappello per tutelare i minori dai rischi dei social network e dellIntelligenza artificiale.
 Novantacinque giovani di 19 Paesi si sono riuniti in questi giorni a Parigi per lanciare il monito sulla salute mentale dei più giovani, minacciata da Big Tech.
 Ai leader del mondo occidentale hanno […] Larticolo Divieto social per i minori, non solo Gran Bretagna: il blocco avanza in Europa e nel mondo.
 E lItalia?
 Frena proviene da Il Fatto Quotidiano.

-il fatto quotidiano · about 3 hours ago
+il fatto quotidiano · 17 days ago

 Live From Europe